 Critical and Creative Thinking

-This study, by Dr. Robert C. Ferguson, demonstrates that the systematic study of chess is more effective in developing critical and creative thinking than all the other “enrichment” activities he tested.
+This study, by Dr. Robert C. Ferguson, demonstrates that the systematic study of chess was more effective in developing critical and creative thinking than all the other “enrichment” activities he tested.

 This study, conducted by James M. Liptrap, shows that regular, non-honors students involved in a 1-hour weekly chess program after school had significant gains in standard test scores over students not involved.